OscarSaharoy/programming-questions-classification/README.md

 # programming-questions-classification

-Tensorflow classifier to decide the language of stack overflow questions
+First project with tensorflow, able to classify the programming language of a stackoverflow question at about 80-90% accuracy.
+Uses the stack_overflow_16k dataset from the tensorflow site tutorials.